 - Clean up pet waste properly.
 Wash your hands afterward and after you touch them, their food, or their toys.

-It may seem extreme to limit large gatherings, ask people to work from home, and close schools, restaurants, and theaters.
+It may seem extreme to limit large gatherings, ask people to work from home, and occasionally close schools, restaurants, and theaters.
 But health experts say these are the best ways to slow the spread of the virus.
 As some places ease these rules, keep in mind that the virus hasn’t gone away.
 Be careful about your contact with others.

 When to Quarantine or Isolate

 To stop the spread of coronavirus, people who are sick need to self-quarantine, or stay away from those who are well.
-Because you may not show symptoms right away, you should also self-quarantine if you know that you've come into contact with someone who has COVID-19.
+Because you may not show symptoms right away, you should also self-isolate if you know that you've come into contact with someone who has COVID-19.

 - Stay at home.